giacomelli/giacomelli.github.io/_posts/2017-06-13-function-optimization-with-geneticsharp.md

 > GeneticSharp will warn you if you try to use a total bits that cannot hold a number inside your floating point chromosome.

-4) The number of bits from total bits that must be used the fraction (scale or decimal) part of the number.
+4) The number of fraction (scale or decimal) part of the number.
 In our case we will not use any.

 ## Creating the population
 ![](../images/population.png)